kristiania-android-course-2021/MacAndroidFarm/README.md

 - Fragments and how to use them
 - Lists (Recyclerview)

-With this, We will discuss about couple of things more such as
+With this, We will discuss a couple of things more such as
 - View binding
 - Themes
 - Media player